October 16, 2017

 2. A 5-blade HVLS fan design reduces moisture better.

-Look closely at both the Entrematic Fans C-Class (commercial) and I-Class (industrial) HVLS fans and you’ll notice that they share one common design trait.
+Look closely at both the Epic Fans Apex (commercial) and Colossus (industrial) HVLS fans and you’ll notice that they share one common design trait.
 That’s our unique patent-pending 5-blade design.

 - Provides just the right amount of separation between the blades to improve airflow.